nandineer/Azure_Implement_ACR_ACI/README.md

         i)	Enter resource group
         ii)	Enter the container name
         iii)	Region
-        iv)	Click on ACR and select the image name
+        iv)	Click on ACR and select the image name that is pushed
         v)	Click on review and create
         vi)	Once the validation is successful.